 General tips when you're looking for a physical therapist (or any other health care provider):

-- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people who have heel pain.
+- Contact a physical therapy clinic and ask about the physical therapists' experience in helping people who have heel pain.

 - During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, including when symptoms started, what makes your symptoms worse, and what makes them better.